Agriculture Careers, Jobs and Occupations

 Agriculture is made up of the following sectors:

-On crop farms - farms growing grain, cotton, and other fibers, fruit, and vegetables - farmers are responsible for preparing, tilling, planting, fertilizing, cultivating, spraying and harvesting.
+On crop farms - farms growing grain, cotton, and other fibres, fruit, and vegetables - farmers are responsible for preparing, tilling, planting, fertilizing, cultivating, spraying and harvesting.
 After the harvest, they make sure the crops are properly packaged, stored or marketed.

 Livestock, dairy and poultry farmers must feed, and care for the animals and keep barns, pens, coops, and other farm buildings clean and in good condition.
 They also plan and oversee breeding and marketing activities.